lalsdev/hackers-poulette/README.md

 # Tools used
+- HTML,CSS
 - Bootstrap
 - Figma for the mock-up
-- HTML,CSS
 - PHP
 - Heroku to deploy the form

 # Progression
 The form is a bit secure, but can certainly be improved, <br>
-Sanitazation and validation to be improved
+Sanitazation and validation to be improved <br>
 Any constructives comments, are welcome 👋